Shravan0402/Nyra/README.md

 2) Lacks institutional-grade privacy and scalability.
 3) Struggle with advanced instruments like options due to computational overhead.

-Nyra solves this by leveraging Horizen EVM with TEEs to keep trading encrypted, private, and scalable.
+Nyra solves this by leveraging Horizen with TEEs to keep trading encrypted, private, and scalable.

 🛠 Product Features
 1. Private Perpetual Futures